bcrookic/AML/README.md

    utils.py

-    we use `networkx`to create graphs.The input of networkx graph is as follows: entity1 entity2 weight/similarity
+    We use `networkx`to create graphs.The input of networkx graph is as follows: entity1 entity2 weight/similarity

     `command: python main.py`

-4. dimension reduction of the elliptic data:
+4. Dimension reduction of the elliptic data:

-    use gcn_get_pkl.py to get the `.pkl` of the elliptic data
+    Use gcn_get_pkl.py to get the `.pkl` of the elliptic data

     `command: python gcn_get_pkl.py`

-    use Ordered_dictionary.py to get the ordered embedding_sim of the embedding
+    Use Ordered_dictionary.py to get the ordered embedding_sim of the embedding

     `command: python Ordered_dictionary.py`

-    use TruncatedSVD.py to reduce the dimensionality of the data
+    Use TruncatedSVD.py to reduce the dimensionality of the data

     `command: python TruncatedSVD.py`